jlab/gapc/README.md

 sudo apt-get install bellmansgapc
 ```

-## MacPorts
+### MacPorts

 Under Mac OS X you may want to use MacPorts to install the compiler.
-There is a ports description on the BiBiServ MacPorts repository.
+There is a (most likely outdated) ports description on the BiBiServ MacPorts repository.
 You can install GAP-C via:

 `$ sudo port install http://bibiserv.techfak.uni-bielefeld.de/resources/macports/ports/lang/gapc.tgz`